Finding Meaning through Loss - a personal journey shared by Michael Yeo

 Family, friends and routine helped carry us from one day to the next, but I felt stuck.
 Counseling helped in the first years to process the emotions and take some steps forward.
 Kind and motivational words from friends and colleagues helped solidify the need for change.

 Then, for what would have been our tenth wedding anniversary, I decided to hike a mountain which my wife and I had attempted years before.
 This time I travelled alone.
 Each step tested my will and determination, but also gave me an occasion to wander through so many great memories.
-It gave me time to reflect on what we both would have wanted for our daughter.
+It gave me time to reflect on what we both would have wanted for our eldest daughter.
 I came to realize I wanted us to experience again the excitement of all that life had to offer.

-I met with several potential organizations and found the right fit with the people at KidsAbility Foundation.
+I met with several potential organizations and found the right fit with KidsAbility Foundation.
 I was welcomed openly with the same friendly energy that nurtures and brings smiles to the faces of the children they help.
 With their expertise, my daughter and I established the Marta Wolanowska-Yeo Memorial Fund to honour the mother and wife we will forever remember and love.
 So from dark roots, now I see a blooming tree supporting young branches and growing new leaves.
 KidsAbility helped me find resiliency and joy just the same as they help children and families every day along a path to a brighter future.

 Michael Yeo -- loving father and dedicated supporter of KidsAbility

 A note from Lisa: Establishing an endowment fund upholds your values and priorities, and you can choose to name the fund after yourself or in honour of a loved one as Mike chose to do.
 You can assure your values extend for future generations as a sustainable source of support for children and youth.
 Learn more about KidsAbility endowment funds on this page.
 When you know your intentions, I’m here to discuss your lasting legacy at firstname.lastname@example.org